A Gr\"obner basis for Kazhdan-Lusztig ideals of the flag variety of affine type A: Matrix realization of the affine flag variety in type A

 This presentation of elements of $G(\mathcal{K})$ can be found in \cite{Lam_2012} where it is used to define and study total nonnegativity in loops groups.

-Given a matrix in the image of $\phi$, one can construct a flag $L_*$ such that $L_i$ is the column span of the columns with indices $\le i$.
-The standard flag is given by the $\infty\times \infty$ identity matrix.
+Given a matrix in the image of $\phi$, one can construct a flag $L_\bullet$ such that $L_i$ is the column span of the columns with indices $\le i$.
+The standard flag is given by any element in $\I$, and in particular the $\infty\times \infty$ identity matrix.
+The Iwahori subgroup $\I$ consists of all elements in $G(\K)$ whose images are infinite upper-triangular matrices under $\phi$.